-Ahmed Ali Khalfan Al , Dhaheri Board Member Member since: 1999 Category: Non-executive/ non-independent
+H.E.
+Homaid Abdulla Ali Al Shimmari Board Member Member since: 2011 Category: Non-Executive / Non-Independent

-His Excellency Homaid Abdulla Ali Al Shimmari holds a Bachelor's degree in Aviation Engineering from Embry-Riddle Aeronautical University in USA, holds a Black Belt degree (Change Management Sigma 6) from (GE), formerly worked in the Air Force of the Armed Forces for the United Arab Emirates with the rank of Lieutenant-Colonel.
+H.E.
+Homaid Abdulla Al Shimmari holds a Bachelor's degree in Aviation Engineering from Embry-Riddle Aeronautical University, USA, and holds a Black Belt in Six Sigma from General Electric.
+He formerly served in the Air Force of the Armed Forces of the United Arab Emirates as a Lieutenant-Colonel and served as the CEO of the Aerospace and Engineering Services platform in Mubadala.

-- Deputy Group CEO and Chief Corporate & Human Capital Officer in Mubadala Investment Company Chairman of Maximus Air - Chairman of MDC Business Management Services - Vice Chairman of the Executive Committee Khalifa University of Science and Technology - Member of the Mubadala Investment Committee - Board Member of Al Waha Capital (PJSC) - Member of the Board of the Graphene Engineering Innovation Center at the University of Manchester
+- Deputy Group CEO and Chief Corporate & Human Capital Officer in Mubadala Investment Company

+- Chairman of Maximus Air

+- Chairman of Solutions Plus

+- Member of the Mubadala Investment Committee

+- Board Member of Al Waha Capital (PJSC)

+- Member of the Management Committee in Mubadala Investment

+Company